Up to $500,000

 ...sounds great, right?

-If you think you have a condition which disqualifies you for no exam life insurance, it is very important to speak to an agent who hopefully represents at least 5 of the major reputable life insurance companies--companies such as AIG, West Coast Life, Banner, RBC, Fidelity, etc. Each life insurance provider looks at risk differently so it makes sense to go to several companies (or have your agent do this work for you).
+If you think you have a condition which disqualifies you for a no exam plan, it is very important to speak to an agent who hopefully represents at least 5 of the major reputable companies--companies such as AIG, West Coast Life, Banner, RBC, Fidelity, etc.

-Why No-exam life Insurance?
+Why No-exam life insurance?

-Term life insurers always prefer to insure healthy people, who are less likely to die young and make a claim during their specified term.
-It is for this reason that they issue medical exams in order to give themselves as much information as possible on which to base a health assessment and issue a quote accordingly.
-If you are unlucky enough to suffer from, or have suffered from a pre-existing condition, then you may not even qualify for life insurance at all.
+If you are unlucky enough to suffer from, or have suffered from a pre-existing condition, then you may not even qualify at all.
 These people can include those with diabetes, cancer, heart complaints or even those for whom genetics have deemed it likely to contract an illness.
 For these individuals, no-exam life insurance is an alternative option.

-Those with a reasonable bill of health when they sign up for no medical exam (often referred to as the paramedical exam) life insurance should qualify with relative ease.
+Those with a reasonable bill of health when they sign up for no medical exam life insurance should qualify with relative ease.
 On the other hand, those who suffer from a serious illness such as Type 1 diabetes or cancer may face difficulties.
-The level of trouble faced depends largely on which type of no exam policy you are applying for.
+The level of trouble faced depends largely on which type of guaranteed policy you are applying for.

 If you need to submit information verbally, then you may save money as you are giving the insurer a better chance of determining their risk.
 Policies that require no information at all can be at the more expensive end of the scale as these insurers have to cover themselves for the escalated likelihood of a payout.

-What are the Types of No-exam Life Insurance?
+What are the types of No-exam life insurance?

-Types of no exam life insurance can include:
+Types of guaranteed life insurance can include:

 • Simplified Issue: These policies require no medical exam, but as mentioned above, do require a verbal declaration of health in order to complete the underwriting process.